The need for trouble-shooting never seems to end. The issues that we have had to proactively resolve this year are :-

 An unusual and amazing visitor was Matteo Tricarico from Italy.
 He was on his way, cycling from Vietnam, back to Italy, across continents, with just two saddle bags on his bike, to sustain him through this exciting journey !
 He wrote in our visitors book ?For every child smiling there is a star shining.
 Here I see a constellation ?!

 Maria Suarez from A.C.
 Sweden, visited Ashraya on 9th ?10th September.
-She took the Ashraya staff out for a nice Chinese lunch.

 WOMEN’S CENTRE AND CONVENTION CENTRE